Friday 21 July | 19:30

 Jazz Verse Jukebox with Jumoké Fashola

-The eclectic Jazz Verse Jukebox continues its spring season on Friday 16th June at Hoxton Hall, with an all female international lineup of wordsmiths & singers.
+The eclectic Jazz Verse Jukebox concludes its current season at Hoxton Hall on Friday 21st July at Hoxton Hall, with an all female international lineup of wordsmiths & singers.

 Toni Stuart is a South African poet, performer and spoken word educator.
 Her work has been published in anthologies, journals and non-fiction books locally and abroad.
 Her performances include, a group show at the Paris Autumn Festival 2013 (as part of France South Africa Seasons 2012/2013), poetry installation Here To Listen (London, 2015), poetry & film exhibition From My View with filmmaker Shelley Barry (South Africa, 2013); Stretching Silence with visual artist Firdous Hendricks (South Africa, 2013); sound installation Between Words and Images with curator & visual artist Ernestine White (South Africa, 2013).
 This year, she performed with dotdotdot dance flamenco company, at the Sadler’s Wells Sampled Festival.

 In 2014 was part of the Scottish Poetry Library’s Commonwealth Poets United exchange.
 In 2013 she was named in the Mail and Guardian’s list of 200 inspiring Young South Africans.
 She has an MA Writer/Teacher (Distinction) from Goldsmiths, University of London, where she was a 2014/2015 Chevening Scholar.
 She is one half of international poetry/music duo Gertrude & Jemima with UK poet/drummer Remi Graves.